Confessions of a Cholera Girl

 (13:14 – 13:28)

 Yeah.
-So, like when Dorian hit, what was it, the Caribbean, it was at a 5.
-So, it was like an obvious red.
+So like when Dorian hit, what was it, the Caribbean, it was at a 5.
+So it was like an obvious red.
 But people might be assuming that because Waffle House put so much like planning and infrastructure and like risk management into staying open that they might only be closing in 5s.

 (13:29 – 13:42)

-But it is not really.
+But it’s not really.
 The category only has to do with the wind damage occurring, like the speed at which hurricane is moving out.
 Like I said earlier, one of the big reasons that Waffle Houses or like businesses in general will close during a hurricane is more so about the flooding.

 (13:43 – 13:53)